OpenRadioss/OpenRadioss/CONTRIBUTING.md

 * Development, loop over:

   * Open and edit files
-  * `git status` to see which files has been edited
+  * `git status` to see which files have been edited
   * `git add <filename>` each file
   * `git commit -m “<message>”` with a [good](https://openpbs.atlassian.net/wiki/spaces/DG/pages/6193155/How+To+Write+a+Good+Git+Commit+Message) message.

 * Review your history: squash your commits, write a meaningful commit message

   * `git rebase -i main` provided that your current branch is derived from the `main` branch.
-  * To squash all your commits into your first one: replace `pick` by `squash` on for all your commits except your first one.
+  * To squash all your commits into your first one: replace `pick` with `squash` for all your commits except your first one.
 Do not squash your commits into someone else's commit.
 Do not embed someone else's commit into your squashed commit.

 * Rebase your work on the latest version of OpenRadioss (you can also follow [this](https://openpbs.atlassian.net/wiki/spaces/DG/pages/1183744006/Rebasing+Your+Dev+Branch))